 As a parent, I know we all strive to ensure our children are well-mannered.
 Still, it’s easy to overlook some things.

 The structured setting in a preschool helps instill good manners in children.
 Children learn to line up, share, wait their turn, and how to behave themselves.
-They also see how it feels to be on the receiving end of another child who has bad manners, which can help convince them that they don’t want to be like that.
+They also see how it feels to be on the receiving end of another child with bad manners, which can help convince them that they don’t want to be like that.

 8. Instills a Love for Learning